Tutorial: Reliability of Return on Assets as a Profit Indicator

 Inventories cannot be added to “operating assets” because inventory changes are incorporated in the cost of goods sold (included in the numerator of return on assets), and the inventory account may be mixed with related party transactions.
 Imputing the rate of return to accounts receivable is an adjustment fudge.

-If the tested party (taxpayer) is the manufacturer purchasing raw materials or purchasing intermediate goods from affiliates, or if the distributor or the retailer purchases finished goods for resale from affiliates, inventories are mixed with related party accounts.
+If the tested party (taxpayer) is the manufacturer purchasing raw materials or intermediate goods from affiliates, or if the distributor or the retailer purchases finished goods for resale from affiliates, inventories are mixed with related party accounts.

 Moreover, inventories are valued using different accounting methods and are not subject to depreciation.